-Candidates for the 2018 North Central Branch Election
+Candidates for the North Central Branch Election

-Elections will be held by electronic ballot and voting will open January 5, 2018 and close February 4, 2018 at 11:59 PM Eastern Time US.
+Elections will be held by electronic ballot and voting will open January 2, 2019 and close February 8, 2019 at 11:59 PM Eastern Time US.
 For additional information on voting, please refer to the ESA voting instructions.

 Contact email@example.com with any questions.

-Dr. Rob Morrison is currently a Research Entomologist for the USDA-ARS Center for Grain and Animal Health Research in Manhattan, KS, where his current research program involves elucidating the chemical ecology and behavioral ecology of stored product insects with an eye towards more sustainable management.
+Dr. Rob Morrison is currently a Research Entomologist for the USDA-ARS Center for Grain and Animal Health Research in Manhattan, KS, where his current research program involves elucidating the chemical ecology, behavioral ecology, and IPM of stored product insects with the goal of more sustainable management programs.
 He graduated with his B.A. in biology from Kalamazoo College in 2006.
-Afterwards, he researched the speciation and chemical ecology of ants in the genus <i>Lasius</i> for his Master’s research at the University of Munich in Germany.
-Rob received his Ph.D. from the Department of Entomology at Michigan State University in 2014.
+Afterwards, he received his M.S. in ecology, evolution, and systematics from the University of Munich in Germany.
+In 2014, Rob received his Ph.D. from the Department of Entomology at Michigan State University.
 His doctoral work primarily focused on developing an integrated pest management program for the asparagus miner.
-From 2014–2016, Rob was a post-doctoral researcher at the USDA-ARS Appalachian Fruit Research Station where he investigated IPM approaches for managing the invasive brown marmorated stink bug, including attract-and-kill.
-Overall, the main goal of Rob’s research program is to increase the sustainability of agriculture by decreasing insecticide inputs.
-Rob has been highly active in ESA for the past seven years, and has served on 13 committees for ESA at the branch, section, and national level.
-He has organized 12 symposia at ESA meetings, regularly acted as judge for graduate paper competitions.
-He has also judged the EB-ESA Linnaean Games Competition, and frequently publishes in ESA journals.
-Rob is currently serving as the Vice-Chair of ESA’s Early Career Professionals Committee, and is committed to including the voices of all members in ESA’s decision-making process, including underrepresented groups, and ECPs.
+From 2014–2016, Rob was a post-doctoral researcher at the USDA-ARS Appalachian Fruit Research Station where he investigated the chemical ecology, biological control, and IPM of the invasive brown marmorated stink bug, including attract-and-kill.
+Rob has been highly active in ESA for the past eight years, and has served on 20+ committees for ESA at the branch, section, and national level.
+He has organized 30+ symposia at ESA meetings, regularly acted as judge for graduate paper competitions, has also judged the EB-ESA Linnaean Games Competition, and frequently publishes in ESA journals.
+Rob served as the 2017–2018 Chair of ESA’s Early Career Professionals Committee, and is committed to including the voices of all members in ESA’s decision-making process, including underrepresented groups, and ECPs.
 He is excited for the opportunity to help make the NCB as forward-looking and inclusive as possible.